salvacorts/Distributed-Hash-Table/README.md

 ## Verification code

-0157315B3B4D4595D134D75941913B80

-## Shutdown protocol

-In src\main\java\com\g9A\CPEN431\A7\server\kvMap\RequestProcessor.java

-Line 243: System.exit(0)
+AD7929938415F0EA11BFA9DC699C2687

 ## Usage

-java -Xmx64m -jar A7.jar 10145 1234 4321 servers.txt
+java -Xmx64m -jar A8.jar 10145 1234 4321 nodes-list.txt

-The first argument is port number, the second is metrics port, the third is epidemic port
+The first argument is port number, the second is metrics port, the third is epidemic port.
+Note that nodes-list.txt is in a different format than servers.txt

 ## Description

-The epidemic protocol is implemented by two separate threads that run in the same process:
+The rejoin protocol is implemented by the program listening for a CONT signal.

-FailureCheck (src\main\java\com\g9A\CPEN431\A7\server\network\FailureCheck.java)

-This thread periodically sends an "IsAlive" request to a random node, then sleeps for 5 seconds.
-If the request times out, it assumes the node is down and pushes a new Epidemic thread to EpidemicServer.
-Initially it waits 2 minutes to allow all servers to come online before pinging them.

-EpidemicServer (src\main\java\com\g9A\CPEN431\A7\server\network\EpidemicServer.java)

-This thread creates a separate port for receiving epidemic messages from other servers.
-When it receives an epidemic message, or if FailureCheck thread creates a new epidemic, it checks the cache to see if it has received the same epidemic before.
-If not, it spawns an epidemic thread.

-Epidemic (src\main\java\com\g9A\CPEN431\A7\server\network\Epidemic.java)

-An epidemic thread is created by EpidemicServer.
-It periodically sends a DeadNodeRequest to other servers and then sleeps for 5 seconds.
-The number of iterations is equal to the amount of alive nodes.
-It generates an ID based on the CRC32 hash of the server/port that is down, which is put into a cache and checked by EpidemicServer to avoid recursive epidemics.

-A new protocol buffer "DeadNodeRequest.proto" was created to send epidemic messages.
-It contains the server address/port of the dead node and an operation code, so it may possibly be used for other epidemic types in the future.

-Another optional field "epId" (epidemic ID) was added to Message.proto to avoid recursive epidemics
+Once received, a server will spread an epidemic to other servers to signal that it is back online.

 ## Servers